jiantaoyuNWAFU/MultiDMPcaller/docs/Troubleshooting.md

 # Troubleshooting Guide

-This guide summarizes common problems that may occur when running **MultiDMPcaller**, together with possible causes and suggested solutions.
+This guide summarizes common problems that may occur when running **MultiDMPcaller**, together with likely causes and suggested solutions.

 ## 1. Installation and environment issues

-### 1.1 `ModuleNotFoundError: No module named 'pandas'`, `scipy`, `sklearn`, or other packages
+### 1.1 `ModuleNotFoundError` for `pandas`, `scipy`, `sklearn`, or another package

 #### Possible cause

-The Python environment has not been activated, or required packages have not been installed.
+The intended Python environment has not been activated, or the required packages have not been installed.

 #### Solution

-Create and activate the recommended conda environment:
+Create and activate the recommended Conda environment:

 ```bash
 conda create -n multidmpcaller python=3.10 -y